Quan25/kubernetes_project/README.md

 # kubernetes_project
-This project uses the following techniques
+This project uses the following techniques and runs on Google Kubernetes Engine

 Techniques           | Usage
 -------------------- | ---------------------